MonstrousSoftware/LibGPU/docs/webgpu-functions.md

       float[] floats = new float[256];
       floatData = WgpuJava.createFloatArrayPointer(floats);
       // write data to GPU buffer
-      LibGPU.wgpu.QueueWriteBuffer(LibGPU.queue, buffer, 0, floatData, 0);
+      LibGPU.webGPU.QueueWriteBuffer(LibGPU.queue, buffer, 0, floatData, 0);
 ```

 ## Convenience Classes
 There are also a number of convenience classes which encapsulate a WebGPU concept in a more user friendly Java class.
 For example:
 - UniformBuffer
 - Pipeline
+- PipelineSpecification
+- Pipelines
+- RenderPass
+- RenderPassBuilder

+## WebGPU maturity

 Note: the WebGPU specification is still under active development and the WebGPU API is not yet fully stable.
-For example you may encounter versions of the webgpu header file with slight differences.
+For example, you may encounter versions of the webgpu header file with slight differences.
+Or functions that differ between the wgpu (Firefox and the dawn (Chrome) library.

 References: